Les bienfaits cachés des plantes sur le moral et la concentration - Verdeia

 Start with three: one large, one medium, one trailing.
 Leave “empty” spaces so the eye can rest.

-Are aromatic plants suitable for indoors?
+Are herbs suitable for indoors?

 I’m often away: what to choose?

-Zamioculcas, Sansevieria, Scindapsus: tolerant, water-efficient, stable silhouette.
+Zamioculcas, Sansevieria, Scindapsus: tolerant, low water needs, stable shape.

 To go further